 Dividing the Roman Empire into East & West

-Becoming one of the largest empires in history is an incredible achievement.
+Growing into one of the largest empires in human history is an incredible achievement.
 The Roman Kingdom, then Republic, and then Empire gained this status through more than a thousand years of expansion, conquest, trade, and internal development.

-Rome, however, eventually became so large that the government had difficulty ruling and protecting its vast territory.
-Many tribes were moving into Roman lands and could not be stopped due to the weakening of the Roman leadership and political instability.
+Eventually Rome became so large that the government had difficulty ruling and protecting its vast territory.
+Many tribes were moving into Roman lands and could not be stopped due to weakening Roman leadership and political instability.

-In 286 BCE, the Emperor Diocletian decided to divide Rome into two sections to try and stabilize the empire.
+In 286 CE, the Emperor Diocletian decided to divide Rome into two sections to try and stabilize the empire.
 For a hundred years Rome experienced even more divisions until the empire was finally divided in 395 CE and became the Western Empire and The Eastern Empire.

 This division changed Roman life and government forever.
 There were now two emperors in each half and they governed independently.
 The capital of the Western Empire was Rome and the capital of the Eastern Empire was Constantinople.
 Following this split, the Eastern Empire thrived.
 Constantinople was well-protected because it was on a peninsula that could be easily defended.
 It was also located on the frontiers of the empire allowing imperial armies to respond more easily to external attacks and threats.

 The Eastern and Western Empires had similarities and differences.
 They both considered themselves Roman and celebrated the history of Rome.
 Although they governed separately, their forms of government were similar and they enforced some of the same laws.
 However, as time went on their differences grew, especially in religion, language, and culture.